gravity-ui/uikit/src/components/Select/README.md

 import {Select} from '@gravity-ui/uikit';
 ```

-`Select` represents a control that provides a list of options that user can select.
+`Select` is a control that provides a list of options that a user can select.

 ## Options